rahul-361/COMP9001-Minesweeper/README.md

 # COMP9001-Minesweeper 💣
 Classic Minesweeper reimagined in Python as a interactive command-line input game.
+Find all the hidden mines in the board to win the game.

 ## FEATURES
 - Random and independent palcement of mines in the grid